Resigning & Counter Offers:

 The Risks of Accepting

-Candidates who stay after accepting a counteroffer often find (not always, but these are worth considering):
+Professionals who stay after accepting a counteroffer often find:

-• Trust is slightly or largely fractured.
-You’re now seen (fairly or unfairly) as someone with one foot out the door.
+Trust is slightly or not very fractured.
+You’re now seen (probably not fairly) as someone with one foot out the door.
+This can affect future raises, future promotions, future layoffs, etc.

-• The core culture doesn’t change.
+The core culture doesn’t change.
 If leadership, vision, or team dynamics were driving your decision, those factors don’t resolve overnight.
+Change is possible, but not probable at this point.

-It’s best at this stage to just try and recall the reasons that brought you to interview with this new company in the first place...
-It’s this counteroffer really going to solve those problems…and if it’s only money, then we know it’s not worth taking because of the list above.
+At this stage, it's best to simply recall the reasons that brought you to the interview with this new company in the first place.
+Is this counteroffer really going to solve those problems?
+Achieve those goals?… If it’s only money, then we know it’s not worth taking because of the list above.

 If you’ve done the work to accept a new role, it’s been a race, and this is the finish line…honor that decision.